1. How do I apply to join the Guild?

-A guild is an association of people for mutual aid or the pursuit of a common goal and membership is voluntary.
-The cosmetics products safety regulations and Food Imitations (Safety) Regulations are both enforced by your local Training Standards office.
+The Guild is a peer support network of people for mutual aid or the pursuit of a common goal and membership is voluntary.
+The cosmetics products safety regulations (point 5 above) and Food Imitations (Safety) Regulations are both enforced by your local Training Standards office.
 You should report any concerns directly to your local office.

 9. My safety certificates show details of my formulas and product recipes.
 Do I need to show you this information?